ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent/guide.en-gb.md

 ![recover_tenant_07](images/recover_tenant/recover_tenant_07.png){.thumbnail}

 8\.
-If you did not modify the backups and logs backup localisation, please leave fields empty.
+If you did not modify the backups and logs backup location, please leave the fields empty.

 Otherwise, please set paths.